psychemedia/middle-english-romances/sir-isumbras.md

 So lange he salt and ete noghte,
 That the lady grete wondir thoghte,
 And tille a knyghte gane saye,
-" Bryng a chayere and a qwyschene.
+"Bryng a chayere and a qwyschene.
 And sett ȝone povre palmere ther-in,
 That he to me telle maye
 What tydans that he hase herde and sene